The City of Starlight · The Court of Dreams · The Night Court

 Rhysand, A Court of Mist and Fury

-The hidden heart of the Night Court — white marble and sapphire river under a sky that never fully lets go of the stars.
+The hidden heart of the Night Court.
+White marble, the sapphire Sidra, and a sky that never quite lets go of the stars.

 Unbreached for five thousand years.
-The secret Rhysand suffered fifty years Under the Mountain to keep, and the home where Feyre learned to live again.
+The secret Rhysand suffered fifty years Under the Mountain to keep — and the home where Feyre finally learned to live again.
+We're not over it.

 The City of Starlight